 Modern consumers want to find content that meets their needs right away on their preferred channel.
 Integrating content creation and social media marketing is a winning strategy for offering users what they want.

 Developing a presence on social media is a powerful strategy for building your audience and generating leads.
 However, too many brands simply repost existing content on social media.

 You can go further by integrating content creation and social media.

 Content integration is a way of managing your content production process.
 Instead of writing content and identifying publication opportunities later, this approach is more holistic.

 It looks at all your publication channels, identifies goals, and informs how you should create content.
-In other words, integrating content creation and social media means you would consider the unique goals and challenges of social media early in your process.
+Integrating content creation and social media means you would consider the unique goals and challenges of social media early in your process.
 The result?
 Content that feels native to social media and supports community-building and lead generation.

 What are the benefits?

 Nine out of ten consumers want an omnichannel experience.
 Integration allows you to be present on multiple channels while delivering a consistent message.
 Moreover, 70% of Americans use social media.
-Indeed, you can’t afford to overlook this platform.
+You can’t afford to overlook this platform.